 No matter what that other person did, or what you think they did, hacking into someone else’s account is wrong.

 You may not trust him … but if you’re looking into hacking into his account, he shouldn’t trust you.

-If it’s that important, if really you don’t trust them – then hire a private investigator to find out – legally.
+If it’s that important, and you don’t trust them, hire a private investigator to find out – legally.

 Or move on to someone you do trust.